 Fulfills Historical Period Courses Before 1800 Requirement

-In this course we will discuss the language, dramatic forms, themes, and characters in plays from different periods of Shakespeare’s career.
-Attention will be given to the historical contexts of the plays and a variety of critical theories will also make an appearance.
+In this course, we will discuss the language, dramatic forms, themes, and characters in plays and poems from different periods of Shakespeare’s career.
+We will attend to the historical context of his work and make use of a variety of critical theories that address issues of class, gender, sexuality, and race.

-TEXTS: Richard III, Much Ado About Nothing, As You Like It, Hamlet, Othello, and a Shakespeare “companion” of some kind TBD
+TEXTS: Richard III, Hamlet, As You Like It, King Lear, the Tempest, and a Shakespeare “companion” of some kind

 Fulfills Historical Period Courses Before 1800 Requirement